A FAST SEO E-COMMERCE WEBSITE STRATEGY USING AFTERPAY

 Focusing on the important number

-5,74k is the number of unique referring domains that have one or more backlinks to priceline.com.au.
-The other count of 2.09million (Backlinks) is the total number of times a backlink to priceline.com.au was found.
+2.09Million backlinks is not the number we need to compete with fewwww…… 5,74k is the number of unique referring domains that have one or more backlinks to chemistwarehouse.com.com.au.
+The other count of 2.09million (Backlinks) is the total number of times a backlink to chemistwarehouse.com.au was found.
 Some referring domains may have linked hundreds or thousands of times.
-From a high level it’s not generally considered worthwhile to get multiple links from the same referring domain.
+From a high level, it’s not generally considered worthwhile to get multiple links from the same referring domain.
 Thus the number we’re chasing is not 2.09M it’s only 5.75k fewwww…..

-Our customer has 53 unique referring domains vs Priceline 5.74k
+Our customer has 53 unique referring domains vs chemistwarehouse.com.au 5.74k

-Even if we could magic the 5.7K referring domain it wouldn’t likely work.
+Even if we could magically create the 5.7K referring domain we need it wouldn’t likely work.
 Google is wise to sites that acquire links too quickly.
 Evidently, they would appear to be ahead and getting further ahead by the minute.

-Backlinking to a product page rather than the homepage is called deep linking and it pools the SEO juice up direectly at the product level.
+Backlinking to an inner page rather than the homepage is called deep linking and it pools the SEO juice up directly at the page level.

 Deep linking can be very effective against sites that have thousands of products because those sites will have had to spread their SEO juice thinly.